JTJTJ513/pci-gke-blueprint-new/README.md

 ![high level project view](docs/diagrams/highlevel_project_view.png)

+This repo was cloned from GoogleCloudPlatform/pci-gke-blueprint, with changes to accommodate updates of relevant technology since 2020.
+After deployment of the infrastructure, please feel free to scroll down to the bottom of this README file for steps to deploy the Bank of Anthos demo on top of the infrastructure.

 This is the companion repository to the [PCI on GKE Security Blueprint](https://cloud.google.com/architecture/blueprints/gke-pci-dss-blueprint) for the Google Cloud Platform.
 It contains a set of Terraform configurations and scripts to help demonstrate how to bootstrap a PCI environment in GCP.
 When appropriate, we also showcase GCP